whanwells/apics-puppet/README.md

 Users of this module are responsible for:

-- Managing the `unzip` package, which is required to extract the gateway node installer file
 - Managing a [supported JDK](https://docs.oracle.com/en/cloud/paas/api-platform-cloud/apfad/system-requirements-premise-gateway-installation.html#GUID-45E866FB-A8E3-4DF3-A031-21ADBADC674D) and ensuring the `JAVA_HOME` environment variable is set

 ### Beginning with apics